 Ultimate 4.2 Vortec Guide

 Are you considering GM’s 4.2L Vortec 4200 engine?
-We’re taking an in-depth look at the underrated inline-six powerplant in this guide.
+In this guide, we’re taking an in-depth look at the “four two Vortec” – an underrated inline-six powerplant.

 - Engine Information & Specs

 - Which Cars/Trucks Have The 4.2 Vortec Engine?

 - Reliability & Common Issues

 - Engine Swaps

 Things can become a little confusing when researching this engine, as it’s known under several different guises.

 Whether you’ve heard it referred to as GM’s 4.2-liter engine, the LL8, or the Vortec 4200, this guide will cover everything you need to know.

 The 4.2 Vortec was the first Atlas engine to roll out of General Motors production line, based on the GMT360 platform.